1

 What is vendor delivery?

-Vendor delivery is a job where the employee is responsible for transporting goods or products from suppliers to customers or business locations.
-It often involves route planning, vehicle operation, and ensuring timely and accurate deliveries, sometimes using delivery apps or GPS tools.
-The role may require a valid driver's license and good customer service skills.
+Vendor delivery is a job where an employee is responsible for transporting goods from suppliers to customers or business locations.
+It often involves route planning, vehicle operation, and ensuring timely and accurate deliveries, sometimes requiring a valid driver's license and knowledge of delivery software.
+The role may also include handling customer interactions and maintaining delivery records.

 What are the key skills and qualifications needed to thrive in the Vendor Delivery position, and why are they important?